Best Dedicated Streaming PC Build of 2023

 The best way to do this is to opt for a machine that’s running an SSD.
 NVME M.2 SSDs are some of the best ones to go for.
 There’s nothing wrong with a standard HDD as a second drive.

-The processor is the brain of your PC, and it handles a lot of the logic and control that's necessary for your rig to run efficiently and as you want it to.
+The processor is the brain of your streaming PC build, and it handles a lot of the logic and control that's necessary for your rig to run efficiently and as you want it to.
 However, for it to do its job effectively, you need to ensure that it is high-powered enough to handle whatever may come its way during use.

 For example, you cannot use a processor that has four threads and stream demanding games effectively.
 The standard is for you to have at least six.
 If you're opting for Intel i-series CPUs, then you typically have no less than six cores once you start to traverse into i5 territory.